Conserved and non-conserved Noether currents from the quantum effective action: Space-time symmetries and extended symmetries

 Note that the generators depend here on the space-time position $x$.
 In a similar way one can find other tensor representations.
 For example, a covector field would transform as

 A general $(n,m)$-tensor representation of SL$(d)$ changes under a finite group transformation as

-\paragraph{Dilatations.} Let us now discuss dilatations.
-Because they are in the center of the algebra \eqref{eq:LieBracketsGL} one can assign in principle an arbitrary charge to some field $\varphi(x)$.
-Usually this is done such that a scalar field with the (momentum) scaling dimension $\Delta_\varphi$ would transform under an infinitesimal dilatation like
+\paragraph*{Dilatations.} Let us now come to dilatations.
+Because they are in the center of the algebra one can assign in principle an arbitrary charge to some field $\varphi(x)$.
+Usually this is done such that a scalar field with the (momentum) scaling dimension $\Delta_\phi$ would transform as in eq.\ \eqref{eq:WeylGaugeTransformationComplete}.
+In a similar way, any $(n,m)$-tensor field in an orthonormal frame would transform under dilatations according to its scaling dimension $\Delta_\phi$,